-The Soard shall select one third of the Board annually, with seating to be the 1st of July, each season.
-In addition, each annual selection will include selection of any seat vacated during the previous year.
+The board shall select one third of the Board annually, with seating to be the 1st of July.
+In addition, each annual selection of any seat vacated during the previous year.
 Such vacated seats will serve for the remainder of the term vacated.

-- 1. The selection of Directors shall be held annually under written procedures adopted by the Board of Directors and completed in such fashion that the results may be tabulated and published not later than the 1st of May each year. - At least sixty (60) days prior to the selection of Directors, the CEO shall notify the members (if needed).
-The form of the notice shall be reasonably calculated to give actual notice to the membership of impending openings for board position submissions. - 3.
+- 1. The selection of Directors shall be held annually under written procedures adopted by the Board of Directors and held in such fashion that the results may be tabulated and published not later than the 30th of June each year. - 2.
+At least thirty (30) days prior to the selection of Directors, the CEO shall notify the membership (if needed).
+The form of the notice shall be reasonably calculated to give actual notice to the membership of the fact of impending opening for board position submissions. - 3.
 To be a valid declaration of candidacy, the candidate's nomination must be provided to the PSIA-NW by the specified date on notice of application for the selection. - 4.
-In any selection of Directors, if the number of qualified candidates for Board of Directors is equal to the number of seats open, not including the seats open by virtue of an uncompleted term, at the time of the closing of submissions, the unopposed candidates shall automatically be declared a director. - A. The three highest vote getters will fill the three full term seats. - B. Any remaining seats will be filled by the next highest vote total. - C. Ties will be broken by a flip of the coin. - 5.
-In the event a sitting selected Board member is not able to complete their term, the Chair may appoint an individual to serve until the next selection.
-At that selection, the seat will be open for selection for the remainder of the term the original member's selected term. - 6.
-The selection procedures adopted in writing by the Board of Directors shall be specifically provided to every member expressing an interest or requesting a copy.
+In any selection of Directors, if the number of qualified candidates for Board of Directors is equal to the number of seats open, not including the seats open by virtue of an uncompleted term, at the time of the closing of submissions, the unopposed candidates shall automatically be declared a director. - A. The three highest vote getters will fill the three full term seats. - B. Any remaining seats will be filled by the next highest vote total. - C. Ties will be broken by a re-vote of the board. - 5.
+Keeping in mind policies 4.0 and 4.1, the procedure for conducting elections will consist of the following actions: - A. The Board will conduct a self-assessment of its strengths and weaknesses (See 4.1 for criteria and guidance) from July 1st through October 30th. - B. From this analysis, the skill needs assessment will be documented by January 31st. - C. A Board application form will be prepared which incorporates the skills needs assessment by March 31st.
+This form will include a letter of explanation clearly explaining the skills and qualifications needed by the Board. - D. The application deadline will be in May. - E. Applications will be evaluated by the Board, using a blind grading process, to be completed by the end of June. - F. New Board members will be seated at the start of the fiscal year, July 1st. - 6.
+In the event a sitting selected Board member is not able to complete their term, the Chair may appoint an individual to serve out the remainder of the term (onboarding requirements must be completed within 6 months of being appointed to remain in the position). - 7.
+The selection procedures adopted in writing by the Board of Directors shall be specifically provided to any member expressing an interest or requesting a copy.